Never Miss a Chance to Do the Most Good

 Donate Now

-The Salvation Army Early Head Start program is based out of Heritage Place at Renaissance Village, 3612 Cuming St. It is a federally funded, year-round home visiting program, with a limited center-based option, that serves infants, toddlers and pregnant mothers in low-income families.
+The Salvation Army Early Head Start program is based out of Heritage Place at Renaissance Village, 3612 Cuming St. It is a federally funded, year-round home visiting program that serves low-income infants, toddlers, pregnant women and their families.

 How Early Head Start Works

-Early Head Start provides weekly in-home visits focusing on early childhood education and parent support for home-based families, bi-weekly home visits for center-based families, and weekly visits focusing on prenatal health and education for pregnant mothers.
+Early Head Start provides weekly in-home visits focusing on early childhood and prenatal education for low-income families with children ages 0-3 and pregnant mothers.

 How to Apply for Early Head Start